 Another area that students frequent is the Athletic & Recreation Building (ARB).
 Students can utilize the weight room, basketball court, and racquetball courts.
 The Athletic Director’s office is located here.
 Learn about our varsity sports, and share your suggestions for what intramural sports we should be offering.

-The Student Activities Office, headed by Student Activities Coordinator Jackie Warnick-Piatt, is dedicated to providing diverse, entertaining, and educational programs and activities for the students, staff, and faculty.
+The Student Activities Office is dedicated to providing diverse, entertaining, and educational programs and activities for the students, staff, and faculty.
 Cultural and performing arts events, day and evening programming, and student club and organization activities provide numerous opportunities for students to get involved and to learn outside the traditional classroom setting.
 Programming to highlight nationally recognized weeks and months, as well as special events, is offered throughout the academic year.
 Programs are free and open to the community (unless otherwise noted).
 Recognition programs and Leadership Training programs are also offered through the Student Activities Office.
 Information on scheduled events can be found on the campus Calendar of Events and the campus message board system.

 Contact the Student Activities Office for:

 - Student Government Association (SGA) information

 - Reserving facilities (2-3 weeks prior to event)